In an 8-week study with 38 people, onion juice was successfully used for hair loss with observable hair re-growth in almost all the participants.

 When using a juicer, cut the onion into quarter-sized pieces and peel.
 Feed the onion pieces, one by one, into the juicer.

 With a garlic press, cut the onion into eighths (or smaller), and peel.
 Place one piece of onion into the garlic press, and squeeze over a cup or bowl until all of the juice has been extracted.
 Repeat until all onion pieces have been thoroughly juiced.
-Learn more about how to use vegetables juices for hair here.
+Learn more about how to use vegetable juices for hair here.

 Now that the juice has been extracted, pour it into your palm and massage it between hands.
 Rub the juice into your scalp in a slow, circular motion.